A document management system, or DMS, is a digital software solution that captures, stores, and retrieves electronic files and documents.

 As volumes of data within SMBs increase to unprecedented levels, the need for organizations to both utilize this data effectively and ensure that it is secured in order to meet today’s compliance standards for sensitive information.

-If your company is still using paper-based processes for documentation and is in need of modernization, consider asking if a document management system can benefit your operations and improve your efficiency and productivity.
+If your company is still using paper-based processes for documentation and is in need of modernization, consider asking if a document management system can benefit your operations and improve your efficiency, productivity, and customer relationships.